Articles tagged with: Presentations

 • October 28, 2024 – Disrupting Racialized-Gendered Normative Identification in a Feminist Classroom

-Join us for the second talk of the Work-in-Progress Series in the the PhD Program in Interdisciplinary Humanities, Disrupting Racialized-Gendered Normative Identification in a Feminist Classroom,” presented by Alia Wazzan.
+Join us for the second talk of the Work-in-Progress Series in the PhD Program in Interdisciplinary Humanities, Disrupting Racialized-Gendered Normative Identification in a Feminist Classroom,” presented by Alia Wazzan.

 Alia Wazzan is a teaching assistant in the Centre for Women’s and Gender Studies and a PhD student in the Interdisciplinary Humanities program, specializing in postcolonial feminism.
 As a postcolonial feminist educator, Alia will demonstrate how implicit and normalized racialized-gendered discourses of Othering infiltrate classroom discussions and how teaching assistants/instructors can subvert them.
 The presentation contributes to the often fraught debates on achieving safe and inclusive classroom environments for students from diverse backgrounds.